Undercover Video Shows Cruel & Filthy Conditions Inside Hargin, Inc. – a MN Turkey Breeding Factory Farm

 Some of the eggs from this facility will be sold to Minnesota-based Willmar Poultry, the nation’s largest turkey hatchery previously exposed for inhumane treatment of newly-hatched birds.

 At Hargin, metal and plastic nesting machines are used to collect eggs, and our video shows hens getting entangled in the dilapidated and poorly maintained equipment.
-In an effort to free themselves, birds who get stuck by their wings, head, or feet, often endure severe injuries — sometimes so severe they’re unable to survive.
+In an effort to free themselves, birds who get stuck by their wings, head or feet often endure severe injuries — sometimes so severe they don't survive.

 Turkeys and the Turkey Industry